Home Business & Other LaTeX Cookbook - Second Edition

 Note

-Choosing label identifiers:
+Choosing label identifiers

 It is a good practice to use prefixes to identify kinds of labels, such as eq:name for equations, fig:name for figures, tab:name for tables, and so on.
-Avoid special characters in names, such as accented alphabets.
+Avoid special characters in names, such as accented characters.

 See also

-Writing a thesis
+Developing a thesis

 To be clear, the LaTeX base is stable and solid, but there are changes in community-contributed packages.